RevNexS/Automation-Samples/worldbank.org/README.txt

 After running please dont forget to check output.csv .
 If you also wanna check DB you can do so using SQLite Viewer Extension of VS Code. https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer

-Dir Structure:
-Scripts : contains Webscrapper
-Output : contains HTML output.
-This can be used to show same on website to customer.
-And output.csv Library : Contains other modules required for stuff like database connection, Translator, and other helper modules. main.py : Code starts from here.

 If you face any issue.
 Feel free to reach at choudharysahil0447@gmail.com Best Regards : Sahil Choudhary.